K. Varadarajan

 K. Varadarajan (October 4, 1946 – May 16, 2020) was a Politburo member of the Communist Party of India (Marxist) from Tamil Nadu state of India.

 Life

-K. Varadharajan was born on 4 October 1946.
+Varadharajan was born on 4 October 1946.
 He died at Karur, Tamil Nadu on 16 May 2020.

-He had a Diploma in Civil Engineering.
+He had a diploma in civil engineering.

 Political career

 Peasant Leader

-K. Varadharajan was a peasant activist and leader of All India Kisan Sabha.
+Varadharajan was a peasant activist and leader of All India Kisan Sabha.

 He gave leadership to numerous struggles of the Tamil Nadu Vivasayigal Sangham (or Tamil Nadu State Kisan Sabha) and took to organising the peasantry particularly in Trichy District.